China police detain six in tainted meat scandal - Xinhua report

 Shanghai's chief of police and deputy mayor Bai Shaokang told local radio that the executives of Shanghai Husi Food, a unit of U.S.-based OSI Group LLC, had been taken into custody, Xinhua news agency said.

-The firm had supplied meat to foreign fast food chains McDonald's (MCD.N) and KFC-parent Yum Brands Inc (YUM.N), among many others.
+The firm had supplied meat to foreign fast food chains McDonald's and KFC-parent Yum Brands Inc, among many others.

 Food safety has been a huge concern for Chinese consumers after dairy products tainted with the industrial chemical melamine sickened many thousands and led to the deaths of six infants in 2008.